 The heart contains four chambers and four valves.
 Together, they regulate blood flow into and out of the vital organ, ensuring proper function and keeping us alive.

 Two atrioventricular valves (the tricuspid valve and the mitral valve) control the flow of blood into the heart.
 Two semilunar valves (the pulmonary valve and the aortic valve) control the flow out.
-Each one is located at the exit of a specific chamber, opening and closing when the heart contracts (systole and diastole).
+Each one is located at the exit of a specific chamber, opening and closing when the heart contracts.

-The bicuspid valve is found at the exit of the left atrium.
-The tricuspid valve is found at the exit of the right atrium.
-The aortic valve is found at the left ventricle exit.
-The pulmonary valve is found at the right ventricle exit.
-All four of the valves operate in one direction only, opening to allow blood to flow forward and closing to prevent it from flowing back.
+The bicuspid valve is situated at the exit of the left atrium.
+The tricuspid valve is found at the exit of the right atrium chamber.
+The aortic valve is located at the left ventricle exit.
+The pulmonary valve lies at the exit of the right ventricle.
+All four of the heart valves operate in one direction only, opening to allow blood to flow forward and closing to prevent it from flowing back.

-Note: The mitral valve is also known as the bicuspid valve because it contains two cusps.
+Note: The mitral valve is commonly called the bicuspid valve because it contains two cusps (bi-cuspid).
 The closed leaflets resemble a bishop’s mitre, a type of traditional ceremonial hat, which is where the valve gets its name.
-The bicuspid name references the two valvular flaps.
+The bicuspid name references the two valve flaps.

 How does a normal mitral valve function?

-The bicuspid operates between the left atrium and left ventricle.
-Freshly oxygenated blood from the pulmonary veins fills the atrium, causing it to contract.
+The bicuspid valve operates between the left atrium and the left ventricle.
+In a normal heart with normal valves and function, freshly oxygenated blood from the pulmonary veins fills the atrium, causing the left atrium to contract.
 This pressure pushes open the mitral valve, allowing blood to pass into the ventricle.
-When the ventricle contracts, its pressure forces the valve shut, creating a tight, trapdoor-like seal and preventing blood from flowing back into the left atrial chamber.
+When the ventricle contracts, the pressure generated forces the valve shut, creating a tight, trapdoor-like seal and preventing blood from flowing back into the left atrial chamber.

-In people with MVP, the leaflets of the bicuspid valve close unevenly, causing a slight bulge or flop when the left ventricle constricts.
-The mitral leaflets may be enlarged, thickened, or damaged, or they may be misaligned in some cases.
+What is mitral valve prolapse?
+With MVP, the leaflets of the bicuspid close unevenly, causing a slight bulge or flop when the left ventricle constricts.
+The mitral leaflets may be enlarged, thickened, or damaged, or they may be misaligned.
 A prolapsed valve may continue to seal normally and allow blood to flow in one direction.
 However, problems can arise if it doesn’t shut totally and allows blood to leak back.
-While the leakage is often minor in those with regurgitation, treatment is necessary when it is significant.
+While the leakage is often minor, treatment is necessary when it is significant.